peteroupc/peteroupc.github.io/exporand.md

 In this document, a _partially-sampled random number_ (PSRN) is a data structure that allows a random number that exactly follows a continuous distribution to be sampled digit by digit, with arbitrary precision, and without floating-point arithmetic (see "Properties" later in this section).
 Informally, they represent incomplete real numbers whose contents are sampled only when necessary, but in a way that follows the distribution being sampled.

-PSRNs specified here store a fractional part with an arbitrary number of digits, and an optional integer part (floor of the number's absolute value) and an optional sign.
+PSRNs specified here store&mdash;

+- a _fractional part_ with an arbitrary number of digits,
+- an optional _integer part_ (floor of the number's absolute value), and
+- an optional _sign_ (positive or negative).

 If the integer part and sign are not given, the PSRN is assumed to lie in the interval [0, 1].

 This section specifies two kinds of PSRNs: uniform and exponential.